micene09/scarlett/docs/api.md

 })
 const response = await client.get<string>(`path`)
 ```
- * Constructor logics and patterns
+ * ✓ Constructor logics and patterns
+ * ✓ Very close to Class-Based projects
- * :warning: Every standard request method is just public, so will be exposed when extending the `RestClient` class
+ * ⚠️ Every standard request method is just public, so will be exposed when extending the `RestClient` class
- * :warning: Destructuring is not available due to `this` binding due to Class limitations
+ * ⚠️ Destructuring is not available due to `this` binding due to Class limitations

+For more details, visit the [Class API](/api/class) section.

 ### Functional API